-The provider had a Speak-Up (whistle blowing) policy.
+The provider had a Speak-Up policy.
 Staff felt confident they could raise concerns without fear of recrimination.
-The policy was freely accessible to all members of staff.

-The dentists used dental dam in line with guidance from the British Endodontic Society when providing root canal treatment.
+The dentist used dental dam in line with guidance from the British Endodontic Society when providing root canal treatment.
 In instances where dental dam was not used, such as for example refusal by the patient, and where other methods were used to protect the airway, we saw this was documented in the dental care record and a risk assessment completed.

-The provider had a recruitment policy and procedure to help them employ suitable staff.
+The provider had a recruitment policy and procedure to help them employ suitable staff and had checks in place for agency and locum staff.
 These reflected the relevant legislation.
-We looked at eight staff recruitment records.
+We looked at three staff recruitment records.
 These showed the provider followed their recruitment procedure.